flameshine/AwesomePlaylist/README.md

 stores data about those songs that the user added.
 </li>
 <li><h2>Additions</h2>
-This is my first relatively powerful project, which will serve as a start for more serious professional growth.
+This is my first relatively large-scale project, which will serve as a start for more serious professional growth.
 Also I'd like to mention my dear friend https://github.com/KostiaLeo who helped me achieve these results.
 </li>
 </ul>